 This is where you can plan to stay on your first trip to the Canadian Rockies.
 All of these Banff hotels will ensure you have a great time during your trip.
 Be sure to check out our ultimate guide for planning your whole trip to Banff as well.

 The Best Places to Stay in Banff (Banff Hotels)

-Okay, so where should you stay in Banff?
+Where is the best place to stay in Banff for you?
 To answer this it’s important to understand that Banff is a small town in the middle of a national park.
-Most of the hotels in Downtown Banff are located right on Banff Ave, with the exception of Banff Springs and few others.
+Most of the hotels in Downtown Banff are located right on Banff Ave, with the exception of Banff Springs and a few others.

 There are also other hotels outside the town and scattered around Banff National Park.
-About halfway to Lake Louise, you can find lodges at Castle Junction, along the Bow Valley Parkway.
+About halfway to Lake Louise, you can find Banff cabins at Castle Junction, along the Bow Valley Parkway.
 Further down the TransCanada, there are a handful of places to stay around Lake Louise.

 If you don’t actually want to stay in Banff National Park you can also base yourself in the neighboring town of Canmore, at the Emerald Lake Lodge in Yoho, or up in the Spray Valley at Mount Engadine.
 These will all be mentioned below.

 - Where Should I Stay For My First Time to Banff?
-If it’s your first time visiting Banff I would highly suggest staying in the town of Banff, along Banff Ave is a great option.
+If it’s your first time visiting Banff I would highly suggest staying in Downtown Banff, along Banff Ave is a great option.
 This is the most convenient location for visitors that want to get their most out of the park.
 Either the Banff Springs or Mount Royal Hotel are ideal picks.